This is an Insight article, written by a selected partner as part of GRR's co-published content. Read more on Insight

 Insolvency Law 141-15 is the principal legislation that governs insolvencies and restructuring procedures in the Dominican Republic.
 The Law was enacted in August 2015 but only entered into effect on 7 February 2017, after an 18-month transitory period.
 Furthermore, the rules of application of the Law 141-15 were signed into law by Decree No. 20-17 on 13 February 2017.

-To provide an illustration of the insolvency practice in the Dominican Republic to date, we will refer to the statistics provided by the court.
-In 2017 and 2018, there were 25 restructuring requests, out of which 19 were dismissed and only six were accepted; from January to July 2019, there were eight requests and only two were admitted by the court.
+To provide an illustration of the insolvency practice in the Dominican Republic to date, we will refer to the statistics provided by the court and the processes published by the reorganisation and liquidation courts on their website.
+In 2017 and 2018, there were 25 restructuring requests, out of which 19 were dismissed and only six were accepted; from January to July 2019, there were eight requests and only two were admitted by the court and there are two new processes in 2020

 The unfeasibility of nullity claims during liquidation